 For senior developers, having a firm grasp of advanced Java programming concepts and being well-prepared for job interviews are crucial.
 In this page, we will explore some of the most captivating interview questions that senior developers are likely to come across during their job search.

-Our discussion will cover a range of topics, such as JSON format, reactive programming, parallel streams, and other critical areas.
+On this page you will find interview questions that will cover a range of topics, such as reactive programming, parallel streams, JSON format and other critical areas.
 By the end of this page, you will have acquired a thorough understanding of these concepts and be better equipped to excel in your next Java job interview.
 So, let’s get started!

 What is functional programming in Java?